-At Texas A&M University, research involved investigating several national and international projects funded by prestigious United States national agencies such as USDA-NIFA, USGS, NRCS, CEAP, USAID and global industries such as Shell International.
+At Texas A&M University (As a post doctoral research associate in SWAT model group), research involved investigating several national and international projects funded by prestigious United States national agencies such as USDA-NIFA, USGS, NRCS, CEAP, USAID and global industries such as Shell International.
 Some selected studies include (1) Assessing flow, sediment and nutrient loads using high resolution watershed modeling in West Lake Erie basin (2) Assessing the impact of BMPs in Eagle Creek watershed within West Lake Erie basin and investigating water quantity and quality in an experimental field (3) Simulation and prediction of decadal climate impacts on water and agriculture in Missouri River basin (4) Estimating water stress at county level in Midwestern and southern United States (5) Evaluating the impact of BMPs in Richland Chambers watershed of Texas (6) Estimating current and future water availability in Tigris-Euphrates river basin (7) Evaluating the fate and future of Al-hawiezh wetlands in Iraq.